DarinJoshua-dev/Deep-Learning-Text-Emotion-Analyzer/README.md

 # Deep-Learning-Text-Emotion-Analyzer

-Created this Deep Learning (DL) RNN model for Deep Learning Text Emotion Analyzer project as an outcome of the TCS iON Internship for Artificial Intelligence.
+Created this Deep Learning (DL) RNN model - Deep Learning Text Emotion Analyzer project as an outcome of the TCS iON Internship for Artificial Intelligence.

 #Project Synopsis: